Saturday, 5 January 2019

 <3-5 Representation>

-*homomorphism π from *algebra to B ( H ) is called representation over Hilbert space H of A .
+*homomorphism π from *algebra to ( H ) is called representation over Hilbert space H of A .

 <3-6 Character>